 - Along with drusen, the macula is damaged, causing vision loss or impairment

 Types of AMD

-- Dry AMD (Geographic atrophy): slow breakdown of cells in the macula that send images to the brain, as well as breakdown of the supporting macular tissue, causing loss of vision
+- Dry AMD (Geographic atrophy): Slow breakdown of cells in the macula that send images to the brain, as well as a breakdown of the supporting macular tissue, causing loss of vision

 - Wet AMD (Neovascular AMD): abnormal blood vessels are found growing under the retina, possibly leaking or bleeding and causing damage to the macula; the damage can occur suddenly and be quite severe

 Figure 1.
 Wet vs. dry AMD